novaprova/novaprova/doc/manual/getting-started.rst

     # on MacOS
     brew install doxygen
+    # then EITHER install these Python dependencies globally
     sudo pip install breathe Sphinx
+    # OR install them into a virtual env
+    python -m venv novaprova.venv
+    source novaprova.venv/bin/activate
+    pip install --upgrade pip # you might need to do this pip install breathe Sphinx

 Once you have those prerequisites installed, you can clone, install and build NovaProva.